betrok/ttyhstore/README.md

 *   **/&lt;prefix>/&lt;version>/libs.json**

     Index file for libraries, required by client.
-All os and arch are included.
+Any os and arch are included.

 *   **/libraries/**